-An experienced personal injury lawyer will also help injury victims by contacting the other party on their behalf, in order to negotiate a fair settlement or pursue compensation in some other form.
+An experienced personal injury lawyer will also help injury victims by contacting the other party on their behalf in order to negotiate a fair settlement or pursue compensation in some other form.
 A good lawyer will seek to recover medical expenses, lost wages from lack of earning capacity, damages via emotional distress, pain and suffering, possible spinal cord injuries, or (in serious cases) even punitive damages for the plaintiff.
 It is the role of your personal injury attorney to fight on behalf of their client (you) with a full understanding of personal injury law (at least in your case).

-Personal injury law tips: how to obtain the accident report rundown.
+Personal injury law tips: how to obtain the accident report rundown

 If you have been injured in a car accident, it is important to get your accident report as soon as possible.
 Your personal injury lawyer will use this document to help in the process of proving negligence and building a strong settlement case against the defendant and their insurance company.
 If you are working with an experienced personal injury lawyer, they should be able to handle getting the report on their own without any problem at all.
 Personal injury lawyers will be able to present your personal injury claim to the proper parties and receive the correct documentation.

 If you or a loved one has been injured and need help with your case, contact our legal team here for a free consultation.
-Our team is experienced in a wide range of personal injury law, and can provide personal injury victims peace of mind and compensation for their injuries.
-If you are experiencing pain and suffering, and are getting no help from your insurance company, you’re in need of a lawyer who will fight for you and ensure the law is on your side.
+Our team is experienced in a wide range of personal injury law and can provide personal injury victims with peace of mind and compensation for their injuries.
+If you are experiencing pain and suffering and are getting no help from your insurance company, you’re in need of a lawyer who will fight for you and ensure the law is on your side.
 Remember, you pay nothing unless we win!